 Can Price Ceilings Fail?

 With price controls, there is always a risk that it works in the opposite way.
-Also, it is possible that the price ceiling may help to control prices in the short-run, but in the long-run, it may fail to achieve the objectives.
+Also, it is possible that the price ceiling may help control prices in the short run, but it may fail to achieve the objectives in the long run.
 Because ultimately, market forces tend to influence prices.

 For example, during the 1970s, the government came up with a price ceiling on gasoline in an effort to check the sharp rise in oil prices.
-This eased the burden for consumers, but in the long-term, the supply of oil dropped.
+This eased the burden on consumers, but the supply of oil dropped in the long term.
 After the analyses, it was found that the suppliers lost the incentive to maintain the supply because of the price ceiling.

 Some of the unforeseen consequences in this case were:

 - The drop in prices resulted in a shortage of supply.
 The authorities then had to come up with rationing schemes to boost the supply.